 - Preexisting conditions made worse by school negligence

 - Physical and/or emotional distress caused by a teacher or coach who insists on excessive activity or exhibits emotional abuse.

 These are only a few examples of the less obvious gym class injuries parents should keep an eye out for.
 Schools may be liable in many of these circumstances.

 Have Questions?
 Ask Us.

 If you or your child has been injured in a gym class in New York, the talented legal team at Kaplan Lawyers PC can help.
 We have considerable experience in this area, and we are dedicated to fighting for the justice your family deserves.

 Our office is conveniently located in New York City, with legal representation available statewide.
-Contact our office to set up a free consultation with us today.
+Contact our office to set up a free consultation with NYC personal injury lawyer in Staten Island today.